 Ron Zacapa is distilled in large column stills from a wash of reduced sugar cane juice called honey.
 Aging is conducted in a painstakingly long modified Solera process that stages the rum, first through used American oak bourbon barrels, then re-charred American oak barrels, Next comes a period of aging in Olorosso sherry barrels.
 Final aging is done in used Pedro Ximenez barrels - a sherry known for it’s intensely sweet flavor.

 Much has been speculated by rum pundits, my colleagues among them, about the difference between Ron Zacapa in the original, full-patate palm leaf covered bottle called 23 Años versus the latest patate-banded version called Sistema Solera 23.
 Was this simply lust for days gone by when there were fewer fantastic rums to sip, when Zacapa stood out in a crowd of clean bland white rums and harsh, poorly distilled dark and colored cane spirits?
 Or has the once-supreme Zacapa 23‘s flavors succumbed to the dramatic production and sales goals imposed by Diageo?
 See the taste test comparison here.

 Honestly, I’m amazed by a hand crafted rum, one that goes through so many different types of barrels and aging stages, still smells and tastes so remarkably consistent time after time.
-Kudos for Lorena Vasquez’ skill.
-She has otherworldy senses.
-Buy a bottle and enjoy it.
-Ron Zacapa Sistema Solera 23 stands out as one of the world’s finest rums available today.
+Thank Master Blender Lorena Vasquez’ skill and otherworldy senses.
+You won’t be the first convert to rum as a result of tasting Ron Zacapa Sistema Solera 23, and you won’t be the last either.